-STEP 4: Access IAP Portal.
-You need to register first for the IAP Portal (you will know you followed the New user steps correctly when it says you are awaiting sire admin approval when you try to log in.
-You will be approved by tech within 24 hours of request.
-Log in to IAP backend portal which is at the top of the web site.
+STEP 4: Access IAP Training and Learning Portal.
 The IAP portal is your all access pass to all online audio training classes, marketing materials, and everything you need to launch your finance business.
 This is a great point to start getting in the habit of using your success worksheet.

 STEP 5: Complete Core Training Classes.
-(20 classes approximate =20hrs) to become eligible for FIVE leads program.
-Rules for the FIVE and contract will be issued upon completion.
-Notify management when ready to have FIVE agreement issued at Operations@11capitalfinance.com The next step is to be sure you have CRM access (granted when all paperwork is signed and returned via AdobeSign) and then submit two forms via our webpage for loans as a test.
-One permanent and one temporary such as a rehab.
-Put your name and test as the borrower name and test in the notes then be sure that everything is answered if not applicable put NA, things like zip codes are too important to leave blank.
+(20 classes approximate =20hrs) to become eligible for leads program.
+Rules for the 60 minute contract will be issued upon completion.
+The next step is to be sure you have CRM access (granted when all paperwork is signed and returned via AdobeSign).